How to Find One Stock with Crorepati Potential? >> READ MORE

 Even during an economic slowdown, the company's volumes weren't impacted much, mainly due to long term power purchase agreements with its customers.

-However, Tata Power is leading in terms of net profit margins and higher return ratios.
-It has lower leverage than Adani Power, indicating a strong credit profile.
+However, Tata Power has lower leverage ratios than Adani Power, indicating a strong credit profile.

 The company also has positive free cash flows and has consistently paid dividends to its shareholders for the past 20 years.

-When compared to Adani Power, the shares of Tata Power look underpriced.
+When compared to Adani Power, the shares of Tata Power look undervalued.

 While Adani Power is solely into generating power through thermal sources, Tata Power has an established its presence across the entire energy value chain through thermal and renewable energy sources.